sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

-T: 18:30
+T: 18:00

 - The Referrers response is an Index (Manifest List)
 - Each descriptor is a manifest with a subject field set to the digest in the request (API or tag)
 - There may be lots of artifacts with the subject pointing to the same manifest
 - To identify the needed artifact from the list, we pull up the artifact type and annotations
-- So lets look at this manifest with the 732... digest
+- So lets look at this artifact manifest

 ---